 Give things a home: work with your little helpers to give every object a home, a place for it to belong.
 This idea resonates with children and may help them put things in the right place in the future.

 Kids can cause chaos without meaning to.
 Home and contents insurance can help cover the cost of both the minor incidents, like kids breaking your laptop or scribbling on your new white furniture, and the major incidents, like them accidentally leaving the kitchen tap on and flooding the ground floor.
 Some incidents can be small and easy to rectify, others are a life lesson in expensive mistakes.
 If you have children, it pays to take out contents insurance; not only to protect your own property, but your legal liability for damage to someone else’s.

-As you start on your decluttering project, you may, like many of the families on Sort Your Life Out NZ, be surprised by how much stuff you have in your house.
+As you start on your decluttering project, you maybe surprised by how much stuff you have in your house.
 You might think it isn’t worth much, but it could cost more than you expect to replace it all at once.
 This handy contents calculator, independently provided by Sum Insured, can help calculate the value of your contents so that you have enough cover to replace your belongings if you come to make a claim.
 If you have an existing contents policy with us and you need to amend your sum insured, you can do that online through My AA Insurance, or over the phone on 0800 500 213.

 Now’s a great time to review your insurance.
 We recommend checking your details are up to date and ensuring the policy and cover you’ve chosen is right for you and your insurance needs.

 If you have any questions about your insurance, need to update your AA Insurance policies or would like a quote, don’t hesitate to contact us.
 We’re open from 8am to 8pm weekdays and from 8am to 6pm weekends and public holidays.